Misterkadrix/challenge-regression/README.md

 What we will see is a graph with the correlation between our target and features.

 ## How it works
+<h3> Data Cleaning </h3>
+For the Data Set we had to clean by deleting
+  - Duplicates
+  - NAN
+  - Text Data
+  - Features that have too strong correlation between them

+<h3> Data Formatting </h3>
+Format the Data for machine learning
+  - Divide your X and your y
+  - Divide your dataset for training and testing.
+(X_train, y_train, X_test, y_test)

 The model works with our DataSet..
 Each values coming from that one will be transform into X and Y and be used on our MODEL who will predict the prices of houses.

 ## Examples